morkro/BrowDash/README.md

 # BrowDash
 > [**Brow**ser**Dash**board] - creative, he? ;)

-A simple and customisable "new tab" Chrome extension using Google Material Design.
+A simple and customisable "new tab" Chrome extension.
 _This extension isn't downloadable before version 1.0.0.
 Until then, I prepared a preview link to see the current status._

-### Goals
+## Goals

-Having a full customisable dashboard with a set of different modules, called _cards_, using bleeding edge technologies _(such as the new ECMAScript 6 features)_ and Google's material design.
+Having a full customisable dashboard with a set of different modules, called _cards_, using bleeding edge technologies _(i.e. ES6, Web Components, Web Battery API, ...)_.
 The user can create new cards, delete them, change the order and theme of each card as well as the entire dashboards theme.

-### Available features:
+## Available features:

 - **TextCard:** the basic one; saves simple text.
 Options: *bold', _italic_, underline, strikethrough, link, erase style.
 - **WeatherCard:** displays the current weather based on your location.
 - **Timer:** changing the time to 12h _(including AM/PM)_ or 24h is possible. _Default: 24h._
 - **TodoCard:** don't need to explain that.

-### Planned features
+## Planned features

 - **NotificationsCard:** setting personal alarm messages.
 - **DeviceCard:** statistics about your device _(like battery status and more)_.